I’m Annie Cardinal, a product design engineer. Learn more about me!

 Do I ever!
 I couldn’t live without The Who, David Bowie, and Cat Stevens.
 I mostly just cringe when I accidentally tune into Top 40 on the radio.

-I really enjoy cooking, Formula 1 racing (conveniently located in Austin!), driving a manual transmission, singing as part of a choir, adventuring, and science fiction shows like Doctor Who and Red Dwarf.
+I really enjoy travel (check out my travel blog, Unplan-It Earth), cooking, Formula 1 racing (conveniently located in Austin!), driving a manual transmission, singing as part of a choir, adventuring, and science fiction shows like Doctor Who and Red Dwarf.
+I’m also really into dinosaurs these days.

 Throughout my life, I was told that if I wanted something, I had to build it myself.
 This went for my first computer, my dollhouse (now complete with lighting and a handmade staircase), my loft bed, websites, and even my first video game when my parents wouldn’t buy me a subscription to Club Penguin in middle school.
 As a result of many trials, failures, and eventual successes, I know that I can build anything and that there is a huge benefit to doing things myself.
 I’ve always loved solving puzzles and putting things together, and my participation in FIRST Robotics in high school solidified my love of engineering and robotics.